usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-7.7000 Alterations (ADAAG §4.1.6).

-Throughout ADAAG, there are numerous examples of areas where there are less stringent standards for alterations than for new construction.For instance --
+Throughout ADAAG, there are numerous examples of areas where there are less stringent standards for alterations than for new construction.
+For instance--
 <ol>
-<li>Section 4.1.6(3) contains a detailed set of special technical provisions for
-alterations to be applied where it is technically infeasible to comply with other provisions of the guidelines.Entities are permitted to</li>
+<li>Section 4.1.6(3) contains a detailed set of special technical provisions for alterations to be applied where it is technically infeasible to comply with other provisions of the guidelines.
+Entities are permitted to</li>
 <ol type="a">
 <li>Install only one accessible unisex bathroom per floor;</li>
 <li>Cluster wheelchair seating in altered assembly areas;</li>